Transmission zeroes

+Generally, in a two-port network, for a finite input, there exists an output.
+However, when zero output occurs for finite input, the network is said to have 'zero-transmission'.
 A transmission zero is a frequency at which the transfer function of a linear two-port network has zero transmission.
 Transmission zeroes at zero frequency and infinite frequency may be found in high-pass filters and low-pass filters respectively.
-Transmission zeroes at finite, non-zero frequency may be found in Band-stop filters, elliptic filters, and Type II Chebyshev filters.
+Transmission zeroes at finite, non-zero frequency may be found in band-stop filters, elliptic filters, and type II Chebyshev filters.
 Transfer functions with both zero and infinite frequency can be found in band-pass filters.
 A transfer function may have multiple zeroes at the same frequency.
 A transfer function may have any number of transmission zeroes at zero frequency and infinite frequency, but transmission zeroes at finite non-zero frequency always come in conjugate pairs.

+Combination of elements may prevent input from reaching the output by 'shortening' or 'opening' all transmission path by means of serial or parallel reasonance.

+For a more general overview, see: of zeros and poles.

 Circuits with transmission zeroes

 Generalized impedance converter

 The circuit depicted to the left, based on a GIC (generalized impedance converter), has finite non-zero transmission zeroes.

 State variable derived

 The filter circuit to the right has the following transfer function: